Randolph Scott: 20th Century Fox

 Scott's contract with Paramount ended and he signed a deal with Fox.
 They put him in Jesse James (1939), a lavish highly romanticized account of the famous outlaw (Tyrone Power) and his brother Frank (Henry Fonda).
 Scott was billed fourth as a sympathetic marshal after the James brothers; it was his first film in color.

 Scott was reunited with Temple in Susannah of the Mounties (1939), Temple's last profitable film for Fox.
 The studio gave him the lead in Frontier Marshal (1939), playing Wyatt Earp, after which he went to Columbia to star in a medium budget action film, Coast Guard (1939).
 Back at Fox he was in a war movie, 20,000 Men a Year (1939).

 Scott went over to Warner Bros to make Virginia City (1940), billed third after Errol Flynn and Miriam Hopkins, playing Flynn's antagonist, a Confederate officer – but a sympathetic one, and not the actual villain (which was played by Humphrey Bogart).
 There were frequent disputes between director Michael Curtiz, actors and producer Hal Wallis about script changes.
 But Curtiz recalled that Scott tried to stay out of those arguments: "Randy Scott is a complete anachronism," said Curtiz.
 "He's a gentleman.
 And so far he's the only one I've met in this business..."
 According to Nott, Curtiz and Scott got along well both personally and creatively, with Scott giving one of the top performances in his career.

 Scott went back to RKO to play the "other man" role in the Irene Dunne–Cary Grant romantic comedy My Favorite Wife (1940), a huge hit for RKO.
 For Universal, he starred with Kay Francis in When the Daltons Rode (1940).
 Back at Fox, Scott returned to Zane Grey country by co-starring with Robert Young in the Technicolor production Western Union, directed by Fritz Lang.
 Scott played a "good bad man" in this film and gave one of his finest performances.
 Bosley Crowther of The New York Times wrote:

-Randolph Scott, who begins to look and act more and more like William S. Hart, herein shapes one of the truest and most appreciable characters of his career as the party's scout.

-In 1941, Scott also co-starred with a young Gene Tierney in another western, Belle Starr. followed by a spy film with Elisabeth Bergner, Paris Calling (1941).
+In 1941 Scott also co-starred with a young Gene Tierney in another Western, Belle Starr, followed by a spy film with Elisabeth Bergner, Paris Calling (1941).